nsaikiran/impression/_drafts/Spring-Boot.md

 ---

 ## Annotations
-Java annotations also seemed interesting for me after doing all this Spring stuff.
+Java's annotations also seemed interesting for me after doing all this Spring stuff.
-Just keep an annotation on an element and that's it, you will see that element being affected as promised by the annotation.
+Just keep an annotation on an element and that's it, you will see the element being affected as promised by the annotation.

 I was curious to know how those annotations work on our piece of code.
 And the concept seemed a bit weird and unusual.
 Providing our own annotation is not so simple.
 But annotations are handy.

-Anyway, [Annotation Processing][Annotation Processing 101] gives some insights in "processing" annotations.
+[Annotation Processing][Annotation Processing 101] gives some insights on annotations.

-In python we have similar language construct called `decorator`.
+In Python we have a similar language construct called `decorator`.

 ### Bookmarks
 - [How do annotations work internally][How do annotations work internally]